Last updated date: March 27, 2026 | 4:43 pm

 You also don’t have complete control over the business in a partnership.
 Partnerships

-require a consensus on major business decisions, which can slow down the decision-making
+require consensus on major business decisions, which can slow decision-making.

-While general partners enjoy more profits and control, they bear more risk as they have
+While general partners enjoy greater profits and control, they bear more risk due to

 unlimited liability.
 Each partner is responsible for the business’s debts and liabilities,